 Abbey Starling, a secondary education student majoring in English and International Studies, is the 2013 recipient of UNCW’s Global Citizenship Student Award.
 This prestigious award was created by the Office of International Programs to recognize students who demonstrate a commitment to internationalization.
 Click here to view Abbey’s poem that helped her win the award.

 Anastasia Kuz-Aponte (IS '13), now a graduate student in International Studies at the University of Miami, had her article " Embodiment of Ideology: Female Characters in Soviet Cinema" accepted for publication in the Tamkang Journal of International Affairs.

-Here is how to declare International Studies as your minor.
+Here is how to declare International Studies as your major or minor..
 If you have any questions, email, phone, or drop by the International Studies office to talk to the director.

-Multiple sections of INT 105: Introduction to International Studies will be offered spring 2014.
+Multiple sections of INT 105: Introduction to International Studies will be offered Fall 2015.
 An online section will be offered during summer 1 and 2 in 2015.
 And there are two new INT courses.

 |Director's / Advisor's Office Hours|

 Tuesdays and Thursdays from 12:00 to 1:00 in Leutze Hall 217.